varunkumarkj/Data-Analysis-of-Gender-and-Religious-based-Marital-status-across-Districts-of-Karnataka/README.md

-# Data Analysis of Marital status based Gender and Religious coummunity across Districts of Karnataka
+# Data Analysis of Marital status based on Gender and Religious coummunity across Districts of Karnataka
 Using Excel For data Cleaning and Power Bi for visualization  and Analysis

 # Project Overview